stablekernel/aqueduct/docs/docs/db/advanced_queries.md

 When paging, the query must have a `fetchLimit` - otherwise you're just sorting and returning every row.
 The `pageBy` method takes a closure to identify which property is being used to sort the rows.
 This closure will be passed an instance of `Post` and it must return one of its properties.
 This pattern of using a closure to identify a property like this is common to all of the advanced querying methods.
 The reason it is done this way is to let the analyzer help you catch errors in query building and the code completion to kick in and write faster code.

 The next argument to `pageBy` defines the order the rows will be sorted in.
-Without a `boundingValue`, `pageBy` returns rows starting from the beginning of the sorted list of rows.
+Without a bounding value, `pageBy` returns rows starting from the beginning of the sorted list of rows.
 Therefore, when no bounding value is passed, the "first page" of rows is returned.
-With a `boundingValue`, the query returns rows starting from the first row past the bounding value.
-The `boundingValue` is not inclusive.
+With a bounding value, the query returns rows starting from the first row past the bounding value.
+The bounding value is not inclusive.
 For example, consider the following table and a `fetchLimit` of 2.

 id|dateCreated
 --|--------------